natacha-beck/imputePrepSanger/README.md

 ## Pipeline for creation of input data.

-The goal of this pipeline is to facilitate the creation of input files needed for imputation using the Sanger Imputation Service .
+The goal of this pipeline is to facilitate the creation of input files needed for imputation using the Sanger Imputation Service.
 The service allows the use of the Haplotype Reference Consortium (HRC) data as a reference panel, it includes more than 32 thousand samples, from 20 different cohorts (including the UK10K and the 1000 Genomes Project).

 A description of the Sanger Imputation Service can be found at the end of this document.